-Each patrol will begin with a sledge inspection at the Camp office beginning at 7:30 PM to 8:30 PM for those troops staying over Friday night, and again at 7:30 AM until 9:00 AM.
+Each patrol will begin with a sledge inspection in Farm Pond Field (beside the Camp office) beginning at 7:30 AM until 9:00 AM.
 All sledges will be checked to insure all requirements are met and all equipment is present.
 For a list of required equipment please see section C.